Olivier Mourgue (1939-)

 **Bibliography:**

-- Meubles et Décors, n°840, August-September 1968
+- Meubles et Décors, No. 840, August-September 1968

-- Airborne Commercial Catalogue, 1970
+- Airborne Trade Catalog, 1970

-- Japan Interior Design, Hors Série, 1971
+- Japan Interior Design, Special Issue, 1971

-- Catalog "Mobilier National 1964-2004, 40 Years of Creation".
+- Catalog "Mobilier National 1964-2004, 40 Years of Creation"

 **Biography:**

-In 1964, in the same vein, he designed the Whist range in steel blade and black leather, of which we offer here a rare chaise longue in silvered leather, complete with chaise longue and ottoman.
-The following year, he innovated with the Djinn range, which proved a great success with the public.
-The models were selected by Stanley Kubrick to equip the space station in his film 2001: "A Space Odyssey", and are now in the permanent collection of New York's MoMA.
+In 1964, continuing in the same vein, he designed the Whist range in steel blades and black leather, of which we are offering here a rare silver leather chaise longue accompanied by its matching armchair and ottoman.
+The following year, he innovated by launching the Djinn line, which was a great success with the public.
+The models were even selected by Stanley Kubrick to furnish the space station in his film 2001: A Space Odyssey, and are now part of the permanent collection of the MoMA in New York.

 Specifications